HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/README.md

 ## Connect to Device Manager ##

-Another configuration required to be done mannually is the device manager nodes that are reponsible for deleting the devices on the Watson IoT Platform once they are disconnected from the gateways:
+Another configuration required to be done manually is the device manager nodes that are reponsible for deleting the devices on the Watson IoT Platform once they are disconnected from the gateways:

 ![](images/gateway-device-manager.png)